 All applicants must be based in the UK and working predominantly in England.
 Most applicants are expected to be charities and education establishments – it is rare that funding will be given to a profit-making organisation.

 All applications should fit with The Ogden Trust strategy and target our priority audiences.
+Projects must be clearly based around physics - part-funding may be considered for general science projects where there is a clear physics component.
 Projects may be for roll-out of an existing scheme, in which case evidence of impact to date should be included, or for a new idea, in which case there should be sufficient rationale for why it will achieve its goals.

 If you wish to enquire about available funding, please consider the criteria above and complete an initial grant application form.